 Use the money in these accounts to pay for eligible out-of-pocket healthcare (medical, dental, vision expenses) and dependent care (day care) expenses for yourself, your spouse, your children or for any person you claim as a dependent on your federal income tax return.

-You may roll over up to $500 of unused Healthcare FSA monies into the next year's FSA plan, but you still want to estimate your current year FSA plan contribution carefully.
-According to the IRS guidelines, all unused FSA funds in excess of $500 will be forfeited.
+For 2024, you may roll over up to $640 of unused Healthcare FSA monies into the next year's FSA plan, but you still want to estimate your current year FSA plan contribution carefully.
+According to the IRS guidelines, all unused FSA funds in excess of $640 will be forfeited.

 You are not eligible to participate in the Healthcare Flexible Spending Account (FSA) plan if you are currently enrolled in a Health Savings Account (HSA).